karolgle/recognize/README.md

 ## Development server
 Run `gradlew bootRun` to start backend server.
-Run `ng serve` or `npe start` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.